nkellyulster/EGM_Project/README.md

 ![Step 3](https://github.com/nkellyulster/Strategically-Important-Small-Schools/blob/main/Images/Step3.png)

-4. In the Clone Git Repository window, in the “Repository URL” box, add the url: “https://github.com/nkellyulster/Strategically-Important-Small-Schools”
+4. In the Clone Git Repository window, in the “Repository URL” box, add the url: `https://github.com/nkellyulster/Strategically-Important-Small-Schools`
-This automatically populates the “Project directory name” box but if it does not you should key “Strategically-Important-Small-Schools”.
+This automatically populates the “Project directory name” box but if it does not you should key `Strategically-Important-Small-Schools`.
 In “Create project as a subdirectory of:” you should select a folder on your machine to create a project folder.
 Finally, click the Create Project button.